Diatomaceous earth: Thermal

 Its thermal properties enable it to be used as the barrier material in some fire-resistant safes.
 It is also used in evacuated powder insulation for use with cryogenics.
 Diatomaceous earth powder is inserted into the vacuum space to aid in the effectiveness of vacuum insulation.
 It was used in the classical AGA cookers as a thermal heat barrier.

 Catalyst support

 Diatomaceous earth also finds some use as a support for catalysts, generally serving to maximize a catalyst's surface area and activity.
-For example, nickel can be supported on the material—the combination is called Ni–Kieselguhr—to improve its activity as a hydrogenation catalyst.
+For example, nickel can be supported on the material—the combination is called Ni–Kieselgur—to improve its activity as a hydrogenation catalyst.

 Agriculture

 Natural freshwater diatomaceous earth is used in agriculture for grain storage as an anticaking agent, as well as an insecticide.
 It is approved by the U.S. Food and Drug Administration as a feed additive to prevent caking.

 Some believe it may be used as a natural anthelmintic (dewormer), although studies have not shown it to be effective.
 Some farmers add it to their livestock and poultry feed to prevent the caking of feed.
 "Food-Grade Diatomaceous Earth" is widely available in agricultural feed supply stores.

 Freshwater diatomite can be used as a growing medium in hydroponic gardens.

 It is also used as a growing medium in potted plants, particularly as bonsai soil.
 Bonsai enthusiasts use it as a soil additive, or pot a bonsai tree in 100% diatomaceous earth.
 In vegetable gardening it is sometimes used as a soil conditioner, because like perlite, vermiculite, and expanded clay, it retains water and nutrients, while draining fast and freely, allowing high oxygen circulation within the growing medium.